hltj/kotlin-web-site-cn/docs/topics/mpp/mpp-dsl-reference.md

-## Compilations
+## 编译项

 A target can have one or more compilations, for example, for production or testing.
-There are [predefined compilations](#predefined-compilations) that are added automatically upon target creation.
-You can additionally create [custom compilations](#custom-compilations).
+There are [predefined compilations](#预定义编译项) that are added automatically upon target creation.
+You can additionally create [custom compilations](#自定义编译项).

 To refer to all or some particular compilations of a target, use the `compilations` object collection.
 From `compilations`, you can refer to a compilation by its name.

 Learn more about [configuring compilations](mpp-configure-compilations.md).

-### Predefined compilations
+### 预定义编译项

 Predefined compilations are created automatically for each target of a project except for Android targets.
 Available predefined compilations are the following: